mcandre/lftp-pocket-reference/command_line_basics.md

 ## Prompts

 Once a terminal is open, the user is prompted to enter syntax for interacting with command line programs.
-Unix-based OS's tend to provide a dollar sign prompt (`$`), whereas Windows provides a greater than prompt (`C:\>`).
+Unix-based OS's tend to provide a dollar sign prompt (`$`), whereas Windows provides a C greater than prompt (`C:\>`).

 In any case, this is the terminal's way of asking the user to input some commands.
 For example, the next section instructs the user to type a command into the terminal that will download and install LFTP.
 This manual uses `monospace` to indicate that text should be copied & pasted, or otherwise input in a terminal in order to be used.